plesk/ext-home-screen-example/README.md

 ### 9. Block Enabled `isEnabled()`

-Defines whether the block is enabled by default when the page is loaded.
-By default, the block is enabled (`true`).
-Disabled blocks will not appear on the dashboard until enabled.
+Defines whether the block is to be shown on the Home page (true by default).
+Disabled blocks do not appear on the Home page.

 - **Default behavior**: The block is enabled by default.